 # 1 Something to Sleep in

 When it comes to al fresco accommodation, there’s a neighbourhood of different options.
 How do you know what’s best for you?
 It all depends on your ‘who, what, when’ (number of people, type of outing and the time of year it’s happening).
 If you’re driving to a campsite you can afford to go bigger.
-But, if you’re hiking in opt for a lightweight version (this Black Wolf tent weighs less than 2 bags of sugar!)
+But, if you’re hiking in, opt for a lightweight version (this Black Wolf tent weighs less than 2 bags of sugar!)

 # 2 Water – and a lot of it

 Even if a campsite advertises that it has drinking water always still BYO!
 There is nothing as disastrous as arriving at a camp, turning on the tap and finding nothing but a trickle (or even worse, brown sludge).
 It might seem excessive but even for an overnight trip, it’s safest to carry a 3-litre hydration bladder and also bring one or two bottles.

 # 3 A Camp Kitchen

 Okay, the word ‘kitchen’ is an overstatement.
 But, you will need some way of preparing something edible.
 If there’s no fire ban in the area, all you’ll need is a pan set (this one comes with a handy storage bag) and some skills at starting a campfire.
 If the bushfire arrow is on red, bring a stove which lets you boil, fry and sauté.

 A lot of first time campers don’t think a headlamp is necessary – until they try to cook, go to the toilet, play cards or take out their contact lenses in the dark whilst holding a torch.
 Oh yes, that’s why a headlamp is so good.
 You’ll see BlackDiamond on the foreheads of many experienced campers – 160 lumens is good enough but, if you can afford to upgrade, 250 lumens is even better.

 # 5 A First Aid Kit

+Fifth up, but perhaps the most important item on your camping checklist – a first aid kit.
 Adhesive bandages, sterile gauze iodine wipes, an emergency blanket, waterproof matches and safety pins.
 Even for one night away you should always pack for basic emergencies.
 For first timers it can be easier to buy a ready-made kit that comes with the basic essentials.
 Then over time you can then add to it depending on the type of situations you find yourself in.

 #6 The One Percenters

 My friend, who was a paratrooper in the Australian army, always talks about the importance of packing ‘one percenters’ – personal items that aren’t really necessary but increase your comfort or enjoyment levels.
 It could be an inflatable pillow, portable speaker or a sleeping mat (opt for a 3/4 version – your legs can handle being on the ground).
 It could be biodegradable baby wipes, eco-shower gel or thermal socks to sleep in.

 In partnership with

-Ready camp?
+Camping checklist complete?
 Where are you heading?